ktlab-project/mutation-order/index.md

 ## Welcome to our analysis
 Here's how we analyzed the data in the [manuscript](https://github.com/ktlab-project/mutation-order).

-### Web appilication
+### Web appilication(web app)
-We have created a web apilication so that you can easily adapt the results of our analysis to your own patients.
+We have created a web app so that you can easily adapt the results of our analysis to your own patients.
 We strongly believe that if we can predict the next mutation in patients, it will lead to the risk stratification and the treatment strategies of pre-acquisition mutations targeting.

 - First, select the name of the gene you are interested in from the initial mutations in the upper left box.
 It will then display interactive table that when the selected initial gene is obtained.